Search the FAQ

-If you still wish to travel even though your application was denied, then you will need to apply for a non-immigrant’s visa.
+If you still wish to travel even though your application was denied, then you will need to apply for a non-immigrant visa.
 You can visit www.travel.state.gov for more information on how to go about applying for the appropriate visa.
-Luckily, in this situation, a denial of a travel visa through ESTA does not automatically revoke your eligibility for a further visa application with an embassy or consulate.
-If your application is not approved, the matter cannot be brought before a court in order to reconsider the application that was originally denied by ESTA.
+Luckily, in this situation, a denial of a travel visa through ESTA does not automatically revoke your eligibility to apply for a visa.
+If your ESTA application is not approved, the matter cannot be brought before a court in order to reconsider.

 If your application has been denied, it’s highly unlikely that it will be approved the second time around if your circumstance have not changed since the date of the first application.
-Travelers who have not qualified for ESTA are not qualified to travel under the Visa Waiver Program, thus they will have to apply for a non-immigrant’s visa at their nearest U.S. Embassy or Consulate.
+Travelers who have not qualified for ESTA are not qualified to travel under the Visa Waiver Program, thus they will have to apply for a non-immigrant visa through their nearest U.S. Embassy or Consulate.

 It is vital to note that re-applying with different or fake information in a bid to meet the requirements for a travel authorization will permanently disqualify the traveler for approval to go to the U.S. under the Visa Waiver Program.

-Embassies and Consulates cannot give you any information, nor resolve issues regarding your travel authorization denial.
+Embassies and Consulates cannot give you any information, nor resolve issues regarding your denied travel authorization.

 The availability of next-day appointments simply cannot be guaranteed.
 Therefore, it’s imperative to apply for an ESTA approval well ahead of time.
-The suggested minimum is 72 hours before travel departure, however, to be on the safe side, do apply long before that.
+The suggested minimum is 72 hours before travel departure, however, to be on the safe side, applicants should apply weeks or months in advance.
 You can get more information about the visa appointment process at your nearest consular, or at www.travel.state.gov.

 You can navigate to the Retrieve Application Page where you’ll find a button for retrieving one application.
 You can use this option to access any individual application even when the group is locked.